pja35/SXP/docs/wiki/AsokanSchunter.md

 To be honest I am not sure why going through K is necessary, this looks like an optimization for Digital Certified Mail.
-In the explanations all this seems to be a variation of the boring protocol:
+In the explanations all this seems to boil down to the boring protocol:

 \[A\rightarrow T:\{C\}_{PrivKA}\]